zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/avh_cicd2/_index.md

 #       Edit
 # ================================================================================

-title: "Get started with CI/CD and Arm Virtual Hardware"
+title: "Fully integrate Arm Virtual Hardware into CI/CD workflow"
-# Should start with a verb, have no adjectives (amazing, cool, etc.), and be as concise as possible.
+# Should start with a verb (learn, build, etc.), have no adjectives (amazing, cool, etc.), and be as concise as possible.

 description: >
-    Get started integrating Arm Virtual Hardware on AWS into a GitHub CI/CD development flow.
+    Learn to integrate your Arm Virtual Hardware instances on AWS into a GitHub CI/CD development flow.
 # One sentance, is a quick summary of this learning path, viewable when searching through all learning paths.

-minutes_to_complete: 45
+minutes_to_complete: 20
 # Always measured in minutes.
 Should be an integer, to complete the learning path (not just read it).

 who_is_this_for: >
-    Embedded software developers new to Arm Virtual Hardware to get familiar with main features.
+    Embedded and DevOps engineers new to Arm Virtual Hardware and/or AWS.
 # One sentence that should indicate exactly who the target audience is (developers in X industries using Y tools/software for Z use-case).

 learning_objectives:
-    - Prepare a GitHub repository
+    - Prepare AWS account for GitHub integration
-    - Integrate AVH into a CI/CD flow with GitHub Actions
+    - Integrate Arm Virtual Hardware into CI/CD flow with GitHub Actions
 # 2-5 bullet points, one sentance each.
 Should start with a verb (Deploy, Measure) and indicate the value of the objective if possible.

 prerequisites:
     - Some familiarity with CI/CD concepts is assumed
+    - Valid AWS and GitHub accounts are required
 # List any prereqs needed before this learning path can be completed.
 Can include:
     # Online service accounts                                   (An Amazon Web Services account)
     # Prior knowledge                                           (Some familiarity with embedded programing)